cdbdev/choice-board-backend/README.md

 # Choice-board-backend

-Backend code for Choice Board in Golang.
+This repo contains the source code for the **Choice Board** application.

+It consists of 3 folders:
+- internal (source code of the application)
+- db (database used by application)
+- web (javascript bundle and static pages)

-> **REMARK**: The 'web' folder is not part of the source code itself, but necessary to run the application.
+Only the **'internal'** folder contains source code, the other 2 are necessary to run the application.

 # How-to